How I Left Everything Behind to Start a New Life in Rome

 I learned the Romans’ way of eating, drinking and dating, and started writing about it.
 Most don’t see Rome as a viable long-term living option.
 This is because jobs pay little and usually involve English teaching or waitressing.
 But Rome’s modernity, only now flexing its muscles gives room for opportunity if you know where to look.

 I carved out a little niche for myself using my experience with events and venues from my singing and setting up my own website on alternative Rome.
 A whole other world opened up to me once I stopped looking at Rome as just an idyllic wonderland.
 Instead she’s a beautiful siren with a complex gutsy personality.

 Have you traveled to Rome, Italy?
 How was your trip?
 Email us to at [email protected] for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.

-How I Left Everything Behind to Start a New Life in Rome photo credits: Sharon Moran.
+How I Left Everything Behind to Start a New Life in Rome photo credits: Sharon Moran and unsplash.